• Welcome to Autism Forums, a friendly forum to discuss Aspergers Syndrome, Autism, High Functioning Autism and related conditions.

 It seems like they made an attempt to be friendly and this sent the message that they were welcoming you into their group.
 I think maybe they were trying to be kind, but didn't expect you to stick around and when you did, they found this somewhat uncomfortable because they didn't know you.

-I'm not trying to make you feel badly - if this was just a big social misunderstanding then you are among company here and many of us have had these kind of social surprises that leave us feeling badly.
+I'm not trying to make you feel badly - if this was just a big social misunderstanding then you are in good company here and many of us have had these kind of social surprises that leave us feeling badly.
 Maybe you can go for more structured activities where people are attending for the purpose of meeting new people and making friends.

 I'm really impressed you had the courage to go up and make friends with a group of strangers, that makes you braver than 99% of the population.